gti-sos/SOS2021/README.md

-gitService Oriented Systems (Sistemas Orientados a Servicios) 2020/2021 at the [University of Sevilla](https://www.us.es)
+Service Oriented Systems (Sistemas Orientados a Servicios) 2020/2021 at the [University of Sevilla](https://www.us.es)
 ====================

 Lecturers: